szczyglis-dev/py-gpt/README.md

 - Desktop AI Assistant for `Linux`, `Windows` and `Mac`, written in Python.
 - Works similarly to `ChatGPT`, but locally (on a desktop computer).
-- 11 modes of operation: Chat, Chat with Files, Chat with Agents, Realtime + audio, Research, Completion, Image and Video generation, Experts, Computer use, plus legacy Agent and Autonomous modes.
+- 11 modes of operation: Chat, Chat with Files, Realtime + audio, Research, Completion, Image and Video generation, **Chat with Agents**, Experts, Computer use, plus legacy Agent and Autonomous modes.
 - Supports multiple models like `OpenAI GPT-6 Astra`, `GPT-5.6`, `GPT-4`, `o1`, `o3`, `o4`, `Google Gemini`, `Anthropic Claude`, `xAI Grok`, `DeepSeek V3/R1`, `Perplexity / Sonar`, and any model accessible through `LlamaIndex` and `Ollama` such as `Gemma 4`, `Qwen 3.6`, `Llama 4`, `Mistral Small 3.2`, `DeepSeek`, `Bielik`, `Nemotron`, `gpt-oss`, etc.
 - Chat with your own Files: integrated `LlamaIndex` support: chat with data such as: `txt`, `pdf`, `csv`, `html`, `md`, `docx`, `json`, `epub`, `xlsx`, `xml`, webpages, `Google`, `GitHub`, video/audio, images and other data types, or use conversation history as additional context provided to the model.
 - Built-in vector databases support and automated files and data embedding.